Steve Lindauer has been chief executive officer of The Association of Union Constructors since September 2006.

 Creasap holds a bachelor of science degree, with dual majors in biology and environmental and hazardous materials management, from the University of Findlay.

-Daniel Hogan is the director of industrial relations.
+Daniel Hogan is the senior director of industrial relations.

 Originally from Western New York, Hogan most recently held the positions of associate director with the Construction Industry Employers Association (CIEA) located in Buffalo New York, a local employers association that holds the collective bargaining agreements with the basic building trades.
 He also held the position of assistant executive director of the Plumbing Mechanical Contractors Association (PMCA) the local contractor employers association for the United Association of Plumbers and Steamfitters (UA), Construction Exchange of Buffalo and Western New York, a not-for-profit trade association of commercial contractors and construction industry professionals as well as the local Chapter Coordinator for the National Environmental Balancing Bureau (NEBB) and the National Certified Pipe Welders Bureau (NCPWB).